Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

 translationOpportunityCount
+    Integer count of the number of opportunities there were to translate a page. missedTranslationOpportunityCount
-    Integer count of the number of opportunities there were to translate a page. pageTranslatedCount
+    Integer count of the number of missed opportunities there were to translate a page.
+    A missed opportunity is when the page language is not supported by the translation provider. pageTranslatedCount
     Integer count of the number of pages translated. charactersTranslatedCount